cisco-ie/practical-aiops/README.md

 6/16/25: The initial release of Project ADAPT is now available!
 You can clone and start experimenting with it via http://cs.co/adapt-ai

 - **🧠 [Project ADAPT](http://cs.co/adapt-ai)** – AI-Driven Action Planner and Troubleshooter
   A multi-agent system protoype designed to automate network fault diagnosis and mitigation workflows.
 Built to be extendable, explainable, and experiment-friendly.
+Check out [our recorded demo](https://app.vidcast.io/share/a9f43543-c4ff-40aa-821a-6c4721bbe1d3).
 - **📺 [Cisco Live Presentation Deck](BRKOPS-2256_Practical-AIOps.pdf)**
   The slide deck for "Exploring Practical AIOps Use Cases for Enterprise Networks with Splunk" from Cisco Live US 2025